Frequently asked questions about criminal intelligence legislation

 -

-The current legislative proposal has prepared provisions for threat-informed criminal intelligence that are deemed possible within the framework of the current Constitution.
-Section 10 of the Constitution provides for the protection of confidential communications and domestic privacy, which may be restricted by law only within the framework of express grounds (qualified reservations) laid down in the Constitution.
-Current regulations do not allow for the threat-informed restriction of these fundamental rights in order to combat serious crime.
+Section 10 of the Constitution provides for the protection of confidential communications and domestic privacy, which may be restricted by law only within the framework of express grounds (qualified limitation clauses) laid down in the Constitution.
+Current provisions do not allow for the threat-informed restriction of these fundamental rights in order to combat serious crime.

 -

-The Helsinki District Court would decide centrally on the use of the methods, such as technical observation and technical tracking of a person, that most strongly intrude on protection of privacy.
-The Director of the National Bureau of Investigation would decide on undercover activities and pseudo purchases, but the court would decide whether the conditions for use exist.
+The Director of the National Bureau of Investigation would decide on undercover activities, pseudo purchases and the use of participatory covert human intelligence sources, but the court would decide whether the conditions for use exist.

 -

 External legality oversight of criminal intelligence would be carried out by the Intelligence Ombudsman in addition to supreme overseers of legality.
-The police would have to keep the Intelligence Ombudsman informed of the decisions and use of criminal intelligence methods.

-The Intelligence Ombudsman has wide-ranging rights to access information and powers to carry out legality oversight.
-This oversight would safeguard the legal protection of persons targeted by criminal intelligence.
+The Intelligence Ombudsman has wide-ranging rights to access information and powers to carry out oversight of legality.

 -